A Gated Attention Transformer for Multi-Person Pose Tracking: Experiments

 We evaluate our work on the PoseTrack datasets \cite{posetrack18,posetrack21}.
 Both datasets are large-scale benchmarks for multi-person pose tracking and contain 593 videos for training and 170 for evaluation.
 The videos contain various activities and include highly diverse poses and severe occlusions as shown in \cref{fig:qualitative}.
 Since for PoseTrack 2018 the evaluation server is not anymore available, we only report results on the validation set.
 Compared to PoseTrack 2018, PoseTrack21 \cite{posetrack21} provides more annotations and additional benchmarks for multi-object tracking (MOT) and person search.
 We thus primarily focus on PoseTrack21 \cite{posetrack21} in our experiments.
 For evaluation, we use \textit{keypoint HOTA} \cite{posetrack21}.
 Keypoint HOTA consists of sub-metrics that measure the \textit{detection accuracy (DetA)}, the \textit{association accuracy (AssA)} and the \textit{fragmentation accuracy (FragA)}.
 In addition, we report results for the \textit{keypoint-based MOTA} metric \cite{posetrack18}.
 Both metrics are evaluated on a keypoint level and then averaged.
 For completeness, we report the keypoint detection performances in terms of \textit{mean average precision (mAP)}.

 We follow common practice \cite{15_keypoints,simple_baseline,rafi2020selfsupervised,learning_dynamics_via_graph,posetrack21,combining_detection_and_tracking} and utilize a multi-frame pose estimation approach to compensate for missed detections due to motion blur and occlusions during inference.
 In particular, we utilize keypoint correspondences as in \cite{rafi2020selfsupervised,posetrack21}.
-In the following, we compare our approach to the state-of-the-art.
-Implementation details and detailed ablation studies are provided as \textbf{supplementary material}.
+In the following, we compare our approach to the state of the art.
+Implementation details and additional ablation studies are provided as supplementary material.